creode/newsletter-consent-fields/README.md

 This plugin adds some newsletter signup fields at the bottom of the registration form and billing area on the checkout page.

-## Exposed filters

-This plugin exposes the following filters which can be used throughout WordPress:

-* `newsletter_consent_field_checkbox_copy` - Allows someone to change the copy of the consent checkbox.

 ## Exposed actions

 This plugin exposes the following actions: